wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_payment_queryInfo.md

 ---
-title: ksm:payment_queryInfo \[POST\] {disallowed}
+title: payment_queryInfo  {disallowed} - Kusama
-description: Retrieves the fee information for an encoded extrinsic.
+description: Example code for the payment_queryInfo  {disallowed} json-rpc method. Сomplete guide on how to use payment_queryInfo  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters